Skip to Main Content

 • References list / Works Cited / Bibliography: A complete list of all sources cited in your work, located at the end of the paper or presentation.

-The format of both in-text and full citations depends on the citation style used.
+The format and placement of citations depend on the citation style used.

 What to Cite